brassica-collective/handbook/content/brassica/handbook/Agreements/knowledge_gardening_crew.md

 * Consulting with PAS Crew when updating documentation about how to facilitate an Assembly
 * Consulting with Solidarity Crew when we are considering the broader justice implications of choosing a particular product or supplier

 Additionally, we expect the Knowledge Gardening Crew to ask Collective participants for advice on decisions that require significant work from non-crew participants or are potentially controversial.
-For example,

-* Deciding when and how to introduce a new documentation tool or processes that changes how participants are expected to meet their minimum responsibilities (e.g., when to replace google docs with an open-source collaborative document editing tool)
+For example, deciding when and how to introduce a new documentation tool or processes that changes how participants are expected to meet their minimum responsibilities

 The Knowledge Gardening Crew is not expected to be responsible for internal and external communication processes (these remain PAS Crew responsibilities).